-- State threatened (SD Administrative Rule 41:10:02:04, List of threatened mammals) - Monitored by South Dakota Natural Heritage Program - State Heritage rank S1 (critically imperiled species) - Included as a Species of Greatest Conservation Need in the South Dakota Wildlife Action Plan - Classified in South Dakota statute as a fur-bearing animal (SD Codified Law 41-1-1).
+- State threatened (SD Administrative Rule 41:10:02:04, List of threatened mammals) - Monitored by South Dakota Natural Heritage Program - State Heritage rank S3 (vulnerable; state species rank last reviewed 2020) - Included as a Species of Greatest Conservation Need in the South Dakota Wildlife Action Plan - Classified in South Dakota statute as a fur-bearing animal (SD Codified Law 41-1-1).
 Due to its state threatened designation by South Dakota Game, Fish and Parks (SDGFP) Commission, no harvest by trapping or shooting is allowed.
 Take is allowed only through a permitting process for certain authorized purposes.

-- NatureServe global rank G3 (species vulnerable); last reviewed 19 June 2006 - Considered a sensitive species in Region 2 of the U.S. Forest Service - Considered a sensitive species by the Bureau of Land Management in South Dakota - A candidate species under the Endangered Species Act from 1995 through 2001
+- NatureServe global rank G3 (vulnerable); last reviewed 5 April 2016 - Considered a sensitive species in Region 2 of the U.S. Forest Service - Considered a sensitive species by the Bureau of Land Management in South Dakota - A candidate species under the Endangered Species Act from 1995 through 2001